sjchiass/cat_adder/README.md

 ## Theory of Operation

 (The code is quite a bit messy because I only really planned the basics on paper before starting to code.
 I didn't anticipate this to be so buggy.)

+The system recreates an [adder](https://en.wikipedia.org/wiki/Adder_(electronics)), which is a system of electronic components for adding numbers by manipulating bits.

 The circuit logic happens on a **Grid** object with X,Y coordinates.
 This grid may contain empty space, **Wires** or **Component**. **Signals** are initiated from the top and carry **Color**.